Borrowing GuidesEfficiency Mode (E-mode)

 Introduction

-Enabling and disabling E-mode can be performed through protocol smart contract or using a frontend such as the Aave Labs interface.
+Enabling or disabling E-mode can be done directly on the Aave Protocol smart contracts or via interfaces like the Aave Labs interface.

 Step 1: Connect Wallet

-To start, press ‘Connect Wallet’ and select your Ethereum wallet provider.
-Verify that the wallet holds the collateral assets you wish to manage.
+Press ‘Connect Wallet’ to select your preferred wallet provider and confirm it holds the collateral assets you plan to use.

 Step 2: Navigate to E-mode Options